Apple iPhone 8 full review

 |Buy on contract||From Carphone Warehouse||From Carphone Warehouse|

 While the iPhone X is a fairly radical redesign, broadly speaking the iPhone 8 has the same chassis design as the iPhone 7 - and the iPhone 6s and 6 before it.
-It's a three-year-old design: a classic, but one that's starting to show its age.
+It's a four-year-old design: a classic, but one that's starting to show its age.

 Other than issues with breakage, this change also means the iPhone 8 is fractionally bigger than the iPhone 7 at 138.4mm x 67.3mm x 7.3mm (compared to 138.3mm x 67.1mm x 7.1mm) and 10g heavier at 148g.